Nathan Healy

 Rhode Island Electricity Prices

-Rhode Island residents pay some of the highest electricity rates in the nation.
-Understanding these costs helps you make informed energy decisions.
+Rhode Island has some of the highest electricity rates in the country — and they keep climbing.

 Price of Energy: Rhode Island vs National Average